angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 characters[-1]; // undefined
 ```

-To add an element to the end of the array you can use the method `push`to add an element to the end of the array.
-The variable `length` returns the size of the array:
+To add an element to the end of the array you can use the method `push`.
+The variable `length`  will returns the size of the array:

 ```js
 let races=["Humans"];